Connect Azure to ITSM tools by using Secure Webhook

 The alert payload is sent by a Secure Webhook action to the ITSM tool.

-The ITSM application checks with Azure AD if the alert is authorized to enter the ITSM tool.
+The ITSM application checks with Microsoft Entra ID to determine if the alert is authorized to enter the ITSM tool.

 If the alert is authorized, the application: